mabdullahsoyturk/HPC-Paper-Notes/README.md

 # Computer-Architecture-Paper-Notes
-This repository contains my questions and notes while reading computer architecture papers.
-I believe it's a good way to keep track of the things that I question while reading academic papers.
+This repository contains my notes while reading computer architecture papers.
+I believe it's a good way to keep track of the things that I found important while reading a paper.

-I share this repository because some of the questions that I asked and answered might help somebody else.
+I share this repository because some of the notes might help somebody else.

 ## List of Papers